Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Photos marked with the HFH logo, as well as all comments and opinions, belong to Hiking For Her.

 The Hydro Flask insulated food totes were received free of charge in order to test their food storage usefulness from a hiker's perspective.

-HFH is a Hydro Flask affiliate.
+HFH is an Amazon and a Hydro Flask affiliate.

 Ready to chill out your food?

 Let's get into the details!